What Is The Stone Roses' Sally Cinnamon About?

 The Manchester band's 1987 track became a fan favourite over the years, but there's much more to the love song than meets the eye.

-The Stone Roses' Sally Cinnamon was the band's second single and part of a collection of earlier work often disregarded by the band.
+The Stone Roses' Sally Cinnamon was their second single and part of a collection of earlier work often disregarded by the band.

 Despite this, the Ian Brown and John Squire-penned track, which was first released in 1987 via FM Revolver, remains extremely close to the fan's hearts.

-Perhaps it's due to the song's subject matter, which tells the simple story of unrequited love with a twist.
+Perhaps this is due to the song's subject matter, which tells the simple story of unrequited love with a twist.

 It begins: "Until Sally I was never happy/I needed so much more" going on to describe a woman "sent from heaven" who "taste(s) of cherryade".